xinyee20/tp/docs/team/nijnxw.md

 * **New Feature 3**: Added the ability to view all questions and view a lesson's details
   * What it does: Allows user to switch between views in Serenity
-  * Justification: This enhancement improves the product significantly because a user will want to be able to see all the questions that he/she added or see the details of a lesson such as the attendance list, and the class participation scores of each student in that tutorial group.
+  * Justification: This enhancement improves the product significantly because a user will want to be able to switch to different views in Serenity efficiently though typing of commands.
   * Highlights: This enhancement required the in-depth analysis of the UI and Logic component.
     The implementation was also challenging as it involved using JavaFX which is a relatively new framework that I needed to pick up quickly.
 I was not able to see through the implementation for